msa-em/variational-autoencoders/07_CVAE.md

 :::{figure} #app:CVAE_manifold_1
 :name: CVAE_manifold_1
 :placeholder: ./figures/CVAE_manifolds_placeholder.png
-(a) The latent manifold generated from the CrVAE demonstrates A and B site atoms reconstructed structure across the latent space. (b) The latent space distribution with KDE highlights clusters.
+(a) The latent manifold generated from the CVAE demonstrates A and B site atoms reconstructed structure across the latent space. (b) The latent space distribution with KDE highlights clusters.
 :::

 The two latent spaces shown are for A-type cations and B-type cations, modeled separately using the Conditional Variational Autoencoder (C-VAE).
 This approach allows us to study each cation type individually and see how they behave in the latent space.